 Storage facilities for the customs warehousing of goods shall not be used for the purpose of retail sale, unless goods are retailed in any of the following situations:

-- with relief from import duty to travellers in traffic with countries or territories outside the customs territory of the Union
+- with relief from import duty to travellers in traffic with countries or territories outside the UK or customs territory of the EU

 - with relief from import duty to members of international organisations